International/international.github.com/_posts/2016-04-28-16-36-on_configuring_chef-server_locally.md

 title: on configuring chef-server locally
 tags: ["ruby","chef", "chef-server"]
 ---
 After reading [this article](http://misheska.com/blog/2014/11/25/chef-server-12/), not all the steps applied in my case.
-I've pasted the steps I had to take on my system, to get `chef-dk 0.11.0-1_amd64.deb` to work on the listed CentOs.
+I've pasted the steps I had to take on my system, to get <b>chef-dk 0.11.0-1_amd64.deb</b> to work on the listed CentOs.

 Steps to configure chef-server locally
 =======================================